 The two halves of Electricity are "voltage electricity" and "current

-Still misleading, since the meaning of the word "electricity" is not
+Still a bit misleading, since the meaning of the word "electricity" is not

-has two main characteristics: voltage and current.
+two main characteristics: voltage and current.
 But the above statement is not

-nearly as bad as the stuff they usually teach us about "static
+nearly as bad as the stuff they usually teach us about "static versus

-important.
 For example, if we view a frozen "snapshot" of a dynamic electrical

 static?
-Yep, and it's because "Static" electricity is NOT electricity which is static.
-Instead, "static
+Yep, and it's because "Static" electricity is NOT electricity which

-charge" really means "separated opposite charges".
+really means "separated opposite charges".
 We should not be surprised to

 learn that "static electricity" is able to flow from place to place without

 losing any of its characteristics.
 Maybe it's not "static" anymore, but it's

-still Static Electricity.
+still, ahem, Static Electricity.
+Meaning charge-separation.
 The lack of

 motion doesn't matter, since a separation of charge can move along.
+It's the

-It's the IMBALANCE between opposite charges that's important, and
+imbalance between opposite charges that's important, and their

 NOTE: Do you see how K-6 textbook authors could be playing a game of